MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-manage-artifact.md

 az acr login -n $REGISTRY
 ```

 This setup enables you to seamlessly push and pull artifacts to and from your Azure Container Registry.
-Now ORAS can be used with ACR without additional authentication using `oras login` command.
+Now ORAS can be used with ACR without additional authentication by using `oras login` command.

-If Docker isn't available, you can utilize the AD token provided for authentication.
+If Docker isn't available, you can use the AD token provided for authentication.
 Authenticate with your [individual Microsoft Entra identity](container-registry-authentication.md?tabs=azure-cli#individual-login-with-azure-ad) using an AD token.
 Always use "000..." for the `USER_NAME` as the token is parsed through the `PASSWORD` variable.
-Note that the token used by `az acr login` is valid for 3 hours.
+The token used by `az acr login` is valid for three hours.

 > [!NOTE]
 > ACR and ORAS support multiple authentication options for users and system automation.
 This article uses individual identity for demonstration convenience.
 For more authentication options see [Authenticate with an Azure container registry.][acr-authentication].